ColoradoSchoolOfMines/mozzarella/README.rst

 Static Assets
 ~~~~~~~~~~~~~

-The location of site-specific assets for development can be configured in ``development.ini``:
+The location of site-specific assets for development can be configured in your development config:

 .. code:: ini